Welcome Washington Parents

 DAILY NUTRITIOUS SNACK BREAK

-We believe that birthdays are an important part of a child's life and we want to recognize them at school.
-Children's birthdays are announced on our daily broadcast, and students who are celebrating their birthday at school receive a birthday prize from the office.
+At Washington, we believe that birthdays are an important part of a child’s life and we want to recognize them at school.
+Children’s birthdays are announced on our daily student broadcast, and students who are celebrating

 Toys are not allowed to be brought to Washington.
 Toys are a distraction and cause a variety of problems when brought to school.
 PLEASE, leave them at home.
 This includes playground balls.
 Students who bring these items to school for after school plans will be asked to keep them in their backpack, and items taken out will be held in the office for parents to pick up.

-Cell phones and watches will cellular capabilities (Smart Watches), are not permitted during school hours.
+Cell phones and watches with cellular capabilities (Smart Watches), are not permitted for use during school hours.
 These devices will be taken and held in the office for parents to pick up if students are found in possession of them.

-For information about SACC, please contact the Early Childhood Services Department at 586-752-0314.
+All interested parents, or questions about SACC, should be directed to the Early Childhood Department at 586-752-0314.
 Washington is unable to accept SACC registration forms.